isomerpages/nparks-naturekakis/_resource-development/Capacity Building.md

 			<br>
 			<div>
 				<details>
-					<summary><strong>Structured training programmes for Nature Kakis</strong></summary>
+					<summary><strong>Structured training programmes for Nature Kakis</strong>
-					<p align="justify">These training opportunities are designed by the various NParks divisions for the Nature Kakis network, serving to equip Nature Kakis with practical skills and deeper knowledge of specific programmes.</p>
+						<p align="justify"> All trainings are provided to enable Nature Kakis to self-run activities when they are capable.We encourage Nature Kakis Chapters to take advantage of these trainings and to conduct engaging nature activities for their community.
+With the skills and knowledge gained from the trainings, Nature Kakis can make a meaningful contribution to the City in Nature vision and inspire others to do the same.

-					<p align="justify">All trainings are provided to enable Nature Kakis to conduct self-run activities when they are capable.
-We encourage Nature Kakis chapters to take advantage of these trainings and to conduct engaging nature activities for their community.
-With the skills and knowledge gained from the trainings, Nature Kakis can make a meaningful contribution to the City in Nature vision and inspire others to do the same.</p>
+These training opportunities are designed by the various NParks divisions for the Nature Kakis network, serving to equip Nature Kakis with practical skills and deepen their knowledge.  the City in Nature vision and inspire others to do the same.</p>
 					<p align="justify">See below for some examples of Nature Kakis programmes with a brief overview of the activities.</p>
 					<p align="justify"><em>* The table below serves an example of the training programmes; actual sessions might vary.</em></p>
 					<table style="margin-left: 22px; width:97%">